 - they will not experience gendered inequality and violence within institutions.

 - they can choose their life partners and sexual practices and have the knowledge to act responsibly in this choice.

-At Samvada, we help young women and men (including young trans women and men) understand that gender equality is their right.
+At Samvada, we help young people understand that gender equality is their right.